 Another useful feature to look for is the ability to send out automated reminders to your members as the expiration date of their payment method approaches.
 These reminders can be invaluable if you want the collection of recurring payments to run smoothly

-Thankfully, this feature can be found in the MemberPress plugin.
+Thankfully, the MemberPress plugin has a reminders feature.
 The email reminders can be sent to members before and after their credit cards or current subscriptions expire.
 This gives members plenty of time to update their payment details and prevent their membership from lapsing.

 Now you’ve got the technical aspects covered, all that’s left to do is create that high-quality content that will keep your members engaged for as long as possible.